quocvu/nodejs-ansible/README.md

 Example Playbook
 ----------------

-To install this NodeJS development environment, add the following in your playbook:
+To install NodeJS development environment, add the following in your playbook:

 ```
 - hosts: servers